 Psst: Based on dermatologist input, popular reviews, and editor’s picks, we’ve also included product recommendations for each step of the routine.

-For beginners out there who don’t want to spend a lot of money, or don’t want to overwhelm their skin, this one’s for you.
-Dr. Angelo Landriscina, a dermatologist, tells us that, “All you need for your face is a gentle cleanser, moisturizer, and sunscreen, that’s really it.
-Everything else might be helpful, but it isn’t essential.”
+For beginners out there who don’t want to spend a lot of money or who don’t want to overwhelm their skin, this one’s for you.
+“All you need for your face is a gentle cleanser, moisturizer, and sunscreen; that’s really it.
+Everything else might be helpful, but it isn’t essential,” says Landriscina.

 Stick to this 5-minute or less routine to keep your skin healthy and happy.